tagtag

 Railroad Laborers

-Laborers work on a broad array of construction and maintenance duties on the railroad track and in the yard, such as repairing track switches, maintaining rails, erecting signage along the railway, and trimming hedges away from tracks.
+Laborers work on various construction and maintenance duties on the railroad track and in the yard, such as repairing track switches, maintaining rails, erecting signage along the railway, and trimming hedges away from tracks.

 The fact is, there are federal laws in place to protect your safety.
 The federal government’s Code of Federal Regulations clearly outlines requirements for railroad workplace safety, including specifications, for example, for fall protection, scaffolding, eye and face protection, on-track safety procedures, and details such as appropriate climbing techniques for inspecting bridges.
 Railroad companies must also conduct periodic inspections — including monthly and quarterly inspections — to help ensure the safety of passengers and employees.

-In addition, if an injury occurs and it’s shown that the railroad has violated any safety regulations or statues, that railroad company will be fully liable for the injury, and negligence will not need to be proven.
+In addition, if an injury occurs and it’s shown that the railroad has violated any safety regulations or statutes, the railroad company will be fully liable for the injury, and negligence will not need to be proven.

 Our Recent FELA Results